 Where we work

-To test the cosmopolitical approach, two case studies have been selected and are at the heart of the implementation of COSMO-ART: rock art sites located in the Kimberley area (Northern Cape, South Africa) and in the Erongo and Spitzkoppe mountain ranges (Erongo, Namibia).
+To test the Cosmopolitan Approach, two areas have been selected for case studies and are at the heart of the implementation of the COSMO-ART project: rock art sites located in the≠Gaingu Conservancy (Erongo, Namibia), in the Erongo Mountains and the Spitzkoppe Massif, and in the Kimberley area (Northern Cape, South Africa).

-In the ≠Gaingu Conservancy, the sites were selected for several reasons:
+In the ≠Gaingu Conservancy, the sites were selected because:

 Existing contacts (HNHP) and the involvement of Namibian researchers working in the area (Martha Akawa, Kaarina Efraim, Emma Haitengi & Alma Nankela), provide excellent conditions for fieldwork there.